-JNU campus violence, protest continues at Gateway of India in Mumbai
+JNU campus violence: Protest continues at Gateway of India in Mumbai

-Mumbai, Jan 06: Condemning the violence at the Jawaharlal Nehru University in Delhi On Sunday.
-Many students from various colleges in Mumbai joined the protest at the Gateway of India, Mumbai on Monday morning.
+Mumbai, Jan 06: Students from various colleges in Mumbai joined the protest at the Gateway of India on Monday morning to condemn the violence at the Jawaharlal Nehru University in Delhi On Sunday.
+Reportedly, the students were seen sloganeering against the campus violence.

 Earlier, a group of students held a candlelight vigil to show solidarity with the JNU students after the protest began on Sunday midnight.
-Several youngsters, mostly students from different colleges in Mumbai, assembled on pavement across the Taj Mahal Palace Hotel near the Gateway of India to condemn the violence.
+Several youngsters, mostly students from different colleges in Mumbai, assembled on the pavement across the Taj Mahal Palace Hotel near the Gateway of India to condemn the violence.
 It was an "impromptu assembly at a short notice", a student said.

 Violence first resort of a coward says GFP on JNU violence